Geraldton - East

 Geraldton - East is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Geraldton-East was found to have a below average level of cultural diversity, with 82.8% of its population being citizens, 88.6% born in Australia, and 93.7% speaking English only at home.
-Christianity is the predominant religion in Geraldton-East, making up 49.6% of its population.
-Islam is notably overrepresented in Geraldton-East, comprising 1.3% compared to the regional average of 1.3%.
+Geraldton - East had a lower cultural diversity index, with 82.8% of its residents being citizens, 88.6% born in Australia, and 93.7% speaking English only at home.
+Christianity was the predominant religion, accounting for 49.6%.
+Islam was overrepresented compared to the rest of WA, comprising 1.3% versus 1.3%.

 Frequently Asked Questions - Diversity